Tufted gray langur: Physical characteristics

 Males are larger than females.
 The average adult weighs 12.8 kg with a head-to-body length of 61.1 cm.
 The Indian subspecies is somewhat larger bodied than the Sri Lankan which typically weigh between 6.8 and 13.4 kg.
 Despite its somewhat slighter size there, the tufted gray langur is the largest native primate on Sri Lanka based on average sizes.

 In Sri Lankan subspecies, dorsal area gray to brownish gray in color, getting darker with the age.
 Underparts are light grayish.
 Short whitish beard and sideburns present.
 The hairs of the crown form a distinct pointed tuft or crest, that meets at a central point, hence the name.
 Black eyebrows project outward.
 Head scarcely paler or not paler than back.
 Hands and feet are same color as limbs.

 Habitat

 In Sri Lanka, tufted gray langurs are abundant in dry zone forests and also within human dwellings.
 Many numerous troops are found at archeologically important areas, such as Polonnaruwa, Dambulla, Anuradhapura, and Sigiriya.
 The animal is also found in southward of the island, such as Hambantota, Yala National Park, and Tissamaharama.

 Ecology

 Generally a shy animal, tufted gray langurs are partially arboreal, semi-terrestrial and diurnal in habit.
-They always finds a way to come to the ground when there is no danger.
+They always find a way to come to the ground when there is no danger.
 Unlike the canopy-dweeling sympatric relatives, they are rather common in urban settlements, found in gardens, and other large fruit trees such as Mangifera indica, and Artocarpus heterophyllus.